thomastran02/DATA-Problems_Individual_Project/README.md

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
+  * **Definition of the tasks / challenge:** The task is to build a recommendation system for Spotify Playlist.
+Each playlist in the training set contains between 5-100 tracks.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * **Approach:** This repository contains two approaches toward the problem, the first one utilized creating a matrix with implicit ratings of each track in the playlist for each user.
+Then, using a cosine similarity score to determine which track to recommend to the user.
+The second approach uses probability of recommending a track/artist given another track/artist is in the playlist as well.

+  * **Summary of the performance achieved** Compare the two different methods on a test set that takes out a certain amount of tracks and sees how accurately the recommendation system works.

 ## Summary of Workdone